 - Fellowships (each 1 year): Residents may choose to pursue further training in Mohs Surgery, Dermatopathology, Cosmetic Dermatologic Surgery, and Pediatric dermatology

-You must be a competitive candidate.
+You should be a competitive candidate.
 Competitive clinical grades, a good step 1 score, and research are all important aspects of your application.
-Talk with Dr. Parker, Dr. Martinez, Dr. Lamos, or your advisor.
-Dr. Hornyak, the new Chairman of the Department of Dermatology, is an important person to talk to.
+Talk with Dr. Thom, Dr. Allen, Dr. Lamos, or your advisor.
+Dr. Hornyak, the Chairman of the Department of Dermatology, is an important person to talk to.
 E-mail Dr. Hornyak and set up a meeting as soon as you decide Dermatology might be a good fit for you.
 Dr. Driscoll the Residency Program Director, is also very friendly and helpful to meet with.
 The Maryland Dermatology residents are also a great source of information.

 All dermatology programs now participate in ERAS.
 It is also important to check the program’s website as well as their information on ERAS because a number of programs require essays in addition to what you submit to ERAS.